June 10 - 14, 2019 / Nashville, Tennessee

 When is the application deadline?

 The application deadline for Sahara Challenge is May 24.
-The overseas trip deadline is April 15.
+See the Short Term Trips page for trip deadlines.

 When are the payment deadlines?